What You Need To Know About Your Surgery Recovery

 To ensure your safety and optimise your healing, you must not smoke cigarettes, marijuana or partake in any kind of vaping during your recovery period.

-TATTOOS AFTER PLASTIC SURGERY
+TATTOOS AFTER SURGERY

 GET PLENTY OF REST